 I’ll probably miss some things in this article so I plan on adding to it to help make things as clear as possible.
 If it’s a bigger question then Tweet at me and I will try and respond with a video.
 I look forward to talking with you!

-(We also have another list of more basic home automation ideas to read over if you are just getting started.)
+(We also have a similar tutorial with 20 smart lighting ideas, plus another list of more basic home automation ideas to read over if you are just getting started.)

 Table of Contents

 - Smart Home Automation Tutorial

 - 2. Automated Sprinklers

 - 5. Bathroom Occupied

 - 7. Automated Fan